neha-kay/Kiko-plus/_posts/2017-07-06-optimizing-bus-bookings-by-carrier.md

 __Avoid Greyhound/Peter Pan and Boltbus which tend to leave on the dot, and opt for Megabus which is often delayed.__

 LOL.

-#### If you don’t have access to a printer/need online ticket check-ins. . .

-__Avoid Greyhound/Peter Pan and opt for Boltbus or Megabus.__

-Boltbus and Megabus allow you to pull up the ticket on your phone while Greyhound requires a printed ticket.

 #### If you want free wifi. . .